 TERMS OF AWARD

-EPIC invites proposals for Teaching Innovation Grants, which are start-up grants intended to support five STE participants (or teams) from each seminar cohort to build proof-of-concept projects based on the theories and best practices they explored in the Seminars for Teaching Excellence.
+EPIC invites proposals for Teaching Innovation Grants, which are start-up grants intended to support STE Fellows’ individual or team projects to build proof-of-concept projects based on the theories and best practices they explored in the Seminars for Teaching Excellence.
 These grants are aligned with EPIC’s commitment to inclusivity, interdisciplinarity, and innovative learning.
 Special consideration is given to proposals that facilitate cross-campus collaboration, and that produce sustainable materials and processes that can be adapted to the undergraduate curriculum.

 - Each selected proposal will receive $5000, which is applied toward direct and indirect costs.
 In cases where teams apply, additional funds may be awarded subject to the evaluation committee’s determination and availability of funds.